MTV Classic (United States)

-MTV Classic (formerly VH1 Smooth, VH1 Classic Rock, and VH1 Classic) is an American pay-TV network owned by Paramount Media Networks (now part of Paramount Skydance).
+MTV Classic (formerly VH1 Smooth, VH1 Classic Rock, and VH1 Classic) is an American pay television network owned by Paramount Media Networks (part of Paramount Skydance).
 It was originally launched in 1998 as "VH1 Smooth", an adult contemporary and smooth jazz channel.
-It was relaunched as "VH1 Classic Rock" in 1999 (later renamed "VH1 Classic" until 2016), with an emphasis on classic rock.
-On August 1, 2016, in honor of MTV's 35th anniversary, the channel was rebranded as "MTV Classic", and now exclusively airs music videos from all genres from the 1980s to the early/mid-2010s.
+It was relaunched as "VH1 Classic Rock" in 1999 (later renamed "VH1 Classic" in 2000), with an emphasis on classic rock.
+On August 1, 2016, in honor of MTV's 35th anniversary, the channel was rebranded as "MTV Classic".
+The channel currently exclusively airs music videos from all genres from the late 1970s to the early/mid-2010s.

-As of December 2019, MTV Classic is available to approximately 39,000,000 pay television households in the United States.
+As of December 2019, MTV Classic is available to approximately 39,000,000 pay-TV households in the United States.

 History

 1998–1999: VH1 Smooth

-VH1 Smooth launched on August 1, 1998 as a part of the "Suite" digital package, delaying the initial launch date of July 31, 1998.
-The channel that focused on smooth jazz, new age, and adult contemporary music.
-The first music video to play on the channel was a cover of "Makin' Whoopee" by Branford Marsalis.
+VH1 Smooth launched on August 1, 1998, as a part of MTV's digital cable package, it was initially set to launch a day (in July) earlier, but was delayed.
+The channel focused on smooth jazz, new age, and adult contemporary music.
+The first music video to air on the channel was a sax cover of "Makin' Whoopee" by Branford Marsalis.